samirsahoo007/git/README.md

 ## Git Squash and remove previous commits

-git rebase -i HEAD~10

-Retain the first commit from below( as pick) and change the rest of the `pick` to `squash`.
+$ git rebase -i HEAD~10      # Retain the first commit from below( as pick) and change the rest of the `pick` to `squash`.
-Check the comments, which one you want to keep and which one to remove.
-Save the file After your rebase is successful

-git log
+                             # Save the file.
+Now you can check which comment to keep.
+Here 10 shows last 10 commits in the local branch

+$ git push -u origin branch_name --force          # force push is necessary

-You can see all your commits squashes to one commit
+_git log             # You can see all your commits squashes to one commit_

+## How to remove/Undo a Commit from your PR
+Suppose you've unwanted commit(pushed by mistake) with a large number of files and you want to remove that...

+$ git rebase -i HEAD~n        #n stands for number of commits you need to view
+                              # Replace pick with dropto “drop” the commit.
+                              # Don't touch anything else unless you feel highly daring at the time.
+Delete a commit by deleting that particular line.

-git push -u origin branch_name --force
+$ git push -u origin branch_name --force          # force push is necessary

-Do a force push

 ### Problem: SSL certificate problem: Unable to get local issuer certificate
 #### Cause